ashiklom/forte-drake-lesson/README.md

 Now, close the window and focus again on the open "Git" tab in the main RStudio window.
 This window shows a graphical representation of the current "status" of our repository.
 The "status" shows us the ways in which the **working directory** is different from the latest **commit**.
-In this case, compared to the latest commit, we have added two new files: `drake.R` and `forte-canopy-drake.Rproj` (which was created automatically by RStudio).
+In this case, compared to the latest commit, we have added two new files: `analysis.R` and `forte-canopy-git.Rproj` (which was created automatically by RStudio).
 The yellow `?` next to them indicates that they are new "untracked" files.

 To demonstrate this further, let's make a change to one of the files that _is_ currently tracked by Git: `01_google_drive_test.R`.